Ernest Bainbridge

 Ernest "Ernie" Bainbridge (1890–1984), also known as Ern Bainbridge, was an Australian racing cyclist, who is best known for competing in the 1928 Tour de France with fellow Australian Percy Osborn and Hubert Opperman and New Zealander Harry Watson.

 Early career

 Bainbridge did not meet with success in his early career.
-In 1911 he competed in the Warrnambool to Melbourne off a handicap of 30 min, finishing 65th in a time of 9h 11' 10".
+In 1911, he competed in the Warrnambool to Melbourne off a handicap of 30 min, finishing 65th in a time of 9h 11' 10".
 In 1914 he rode in the Cycle Traders 100 over 100 mi finishing 87th off a handicap of 18 min.

+In February 1914, Bainbridge won the two mile Shepparton Wheelrace off 800 yards.

 War service

 In 1916 Bainbridge, then aged 25, enlisted as a private in the Australian Imperial Force.
 In April 1917 he was wounded in action in France, suffering a gunshot wound to the left arm and was discharged from the AIF in 1919.